MONITOR CALIBRATION

 4) Image> Adjustments: Desaturate.

 THE PDI TARGET file is also very useful for evaluating monitor profiles (and print workflows) in Photoshop — the skin tones should look warm and healthy, the grays should look neutral, and the black-to-white wedges should have neutral distinct steps.
-If you don't see this, then you have a cheap monitor or you have a bad monitor profile.
+If you don't see this professional quality, then you have a cheap monitor or you have a bad monitor profile.

 IF COLOR ONLY LOOKS BAD IN PHOTOSHOP (and other color-managed applications like Safari, iPhoto, Preview, Aperture) be sure to rule out monitor profile for defects, and be sure your work flow is applying the correct ICC profile and work space to your image.